kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 ### Datasets
-A dataset is a collection of zero or more entities, represented by the interface Dataset.
+A dataset is a collection of zero or more entities, represented by the interface `Dataset`.
 The relational database analog of a dataset is a table.

 The HDFS implementation of a dataset is stored as Snappy-compressed Avro data files by default.
 The HDFS implementation is made up of zero or more files in a directory.
 You also have the option of storing your dataset in the column-oriented Parquet file format.